symedley/yast_client_v3/README.md

 ## Functional Description
 ### What is Yast.com
-&#42;&#42;Yast is a time management tool.
-It's great.
+Yast is a time management tool.(&#42;&#42;) It's great.
 Try it out.
 Their web console works very well.
 Their Android app, however, leaves something to be desired.
 It's inefficient, won't work offline and lacks features.

-&#42;&#42;Unfortunately, Yast has shut down their API.
+(&#42;&#42;) Unfortunately, Yast has shut down their API.

 ### Yast Client v3
 An app that has some of the features that the official yast Android app lacks.
 My app is not a full featured client.
 At risk of sounding like a broken record, it is a *demo project* and *learning project*.